ChAngLEx/Myproject/README.md

-Step2: Data Optimization (Filter Data)
+Step2: Pull data From Kafka & Deduplicate & Send to Elasticsearch (Filter Data)

 Filtering(such as profanity), de-duplication and marking (keyword extraction, category labeling) of normalized data.
-Push downstream in batches per hour
+Push downstream in batches.
+Used Kafka to produce and consume data.
+Used Redis to filter data and write data into Elasticsearch,

-Step3: Accompliah functions and Display
+Step3: Conncect to Web service and Display

 Responsible for implementing back-end interfaces such as article data retrieval, recommendation, and public timeline pull, and design and implement Web pages to display various functions.

+accomplish the connection between web service.